pasampat/uga-hacks25_3/README.md

 Public frameworks used: Gemini API

 Here's a link to our website.
-https://uga-hacks25-3.onrender.com/
+Please be patient, it is very very slow. https://uga-hacks25-3.onrender.com/